legacysurvey/legacysurvey/pages/dr1/catalogs.rst

 Mask values
 ===========
-The DECAM_ANYMASK and DECAM_ALLMASK bit masks are defined as follows:
+The DECAM_ANYMASK and DECAM_ALLMASK bit masks are defined as follows from the CP Data Quality bits:

 === =======
 Bit Name